At Home with Asian Art

 My findings with associating with the gallery dealers have been that I couldn’t find more passionate spirits, who are willing to tell, and guide me to an unparalleled world of the finest Asian Art from Ancient, Contemporary Chinese, Japanese, Southeast Asia, Himalayan, Tibetan, Indian, and Korean Art.
 Among such dealers, I was particularly drawn by the ambitious collection from Brussels-based dealer, Gisèle Croës.
 Her exhibition is on view at the Gagosian Gallery on Madison Avenue.
 Ms. Croës has assembled a superbly beautiful collection of ancient Chinese art treasures, from archaic bronze vessels, earthenware, white-glazed potter jars, to two astonishing large bronze horses, that are quite frankly a true coup de grâce.

-Among the 47 participating galleries, various auction houses, like Bagan Serai Christies, Sothebys, and museums have opened their doors with a range of affordable Asian art, perfect for the novice to the more experienced collectors, and interior designers who want to expand their practice to art consulting.
+Among the 47 participating galleries, various auction houses, like Christies, Sothebys, and museums have opened their doors with a range of affordable Asian art, perfect for the novice to the more experienced collectors, and interior designers who want to expand their practice to art consulting.
 A not so easy task, but certainly one to inspire to.

 A colorful portrait of an Indian woman at Jadestone Fine Asian Art